Does it make sense to pay money to make money?

 And this causes them to compare the price of the opportunity in front of them to the price of other things they know.

 In other words, poor performers preference what is known over what is unknown.
-And more often than not this causes them to:
+And more often than not this causes them to

-1. Miss the true value of a given opportunity.
+Conflate cheap deals with good deals.
+As as result they miss the true value of a given opportunity.

-And that causes them to:
+And that causes them to overlook the best deals.

 And these are the deals Warren gobbles up unchallenged.